Your Honor (American TV series): Future

 In a panel discussion hosted by Deadline in April 2023, Cranston indicated that his comments on the Armchair Expert podcast regarding the second season had been misconstrued, and that Showtime was "interested" in a third season, but that he might only be involved as a producer on future seasons.

-On May 28, 2024, Cranston announced on Twitter, officially known as X, that the series would become available to stream on Netflix beginning May 31.
+On May 28, 2024, Cranston announced on X, formerly known as Twitter, that the series would become available to stream on Netflix beginning May 31.
 In July 2024, The New York Times reported that the series had become a sleeper hit on Netflix, becoming one of the most-viewed shows on the platform that year, performing particularly well with viewers over 35, as well as African-American and Hispanic audiences.
 In response to its success, new talks began to possibly revive the series for a third season.